The Very Best Oatmeal Raisin Cookies (Soft and Chewy)

 - On top of the flour in the bowl, add 1 and 1/2 teaspoons baking soda, 1 teaspoon kosher salt, 1 and 1/2 teaspoons cinnamon, and 1/4 teaspoon nutmeg.
+Add in a dash of cardamom, but only if you already know you like cardamom.
 Stir it into the flour with a small spoon.

 - Use the beaters to stir the flour into the dough, but not all the way.
 Stop when the dough is still pretty white from the flour.
 Scrape down the edges.

 - Add 1 cup quick oats, 1 cup old fashioned oats, and the 1/2 cup of toasted walnuts, if you're using them.